GraemeMalcolm/mslearn-copilot/Instructions/Labs/01-copilot-studio.md

 To support this scenario, you can enable *Generative answers*; which uses a generative AI model to try to answer a user question based on a source of data, such as a web site.

 1. In the navigation pane on the left, select the **Overview** page.
-Once again, you can close the **Text copilot** pane to see the page more easily:
+Once again, you can close the **Test copilot** pane to see the page more easily:

 ![Screenshot of the Overview page in Copilot Studio](./Images/overview-page.png)